IgorMing/rn-tv-series/README.md

   - Just wondered if I might add styled-components, but I think it's not necessary

 - Code organization

   - I've decided to keep styles, interfaces/types and component in the same file, for making easier to find where everything is placed

+- Debounce
+  - For debounce, I tried lodash.debounce first, but after couple problems in the codebase using it and spiking out a hook for caring about that, I decided to install the use-debounce library.

 ## Informative